Major Appliances (watts)

 Step-by-Step Example

-Enter home size
+Enter home floor area

-Enter major appliances
+Enter major kitchen and laundry appliances

 Enter HVAC loads